Systemcluster/wrappe/README.md

 ### Details

-Running `wrappe` requires specifying the `input` directory, the `command` to launch, and the `output` filename.
-The input directory and all contained files and links will be packed into the output executable.
-The command must be an executable included in the input directory.
+Run `wrappe` with an `input` directory, the `command` to launch and  the `output` filename to create a single-binary executable.
+The input directory and all contained files and links will be packed.
+The command must be an executable file within the input directory that should be launched after unpacking.

-Additional arguments for the packed executable can be specified after `--` and will automatically be passed to the command when launched.

 If the packed executable needs to access files inside its working directory by relative path, use the `--current-dir` option to set the working directory to the unpack directory.
 The `WRAPPE_UNPACK_DIR` and `WRAPPE_LAUNCH_DIR` environment variables will always be set for the command allowing access to either location.

+Packed Windows executables will have their subsystem, icons and other resources automatically transferred to the output executable through [editpe](https://github.com/Systemcluster/editpe).

+Additional arguments for the packed executable can be specified after `--` and will automatically be passed to the command when launched.

 ```text
 wrappe [OPTIONS] <input> <command> [output] [-- <ARGUMENTS>...]